Skip to main content

 Lifecycle

-After a worker accepts the job request from LiveKit server, it starts a new process to run your entrypoint function with the context of that specific job.
+When a worker accepts a job request from LiveKit server, it starts a new process and runs your agent code inside.
 Each job runs in a separate process to isolate agents from each other.
 If a session instance crashes, it doesn't affect other agents running on the same worker.
+The job runs until all standard and SIP participants leave the room, or you explicitly shut it down.

 Entrypoint